MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-teams.md

 - A Teams subscription.
 - Permissions in Business Central
-  - To paste a [!INCLUDE [prodshort](includes/prodshort.md)] link into Teams and have it expand into a card, you must have at least read access to the target page and its data.
+  - To paste a [!INCLUDE [prodshort](includes/prodshort.md)] link into a Teams conversation and have it expand into a card, you have to have at least permission to read to the target page and its data.
   - Once a card is submitted into a conversation, any user in that conversation can view that card without permission to Business Central.
-However, viewing more details for a card requires the user to have read permission on the page and its data.
+However, to view more details for a card, the user has to have read permission on the page and its data.
 If they want to change data, they'll need modify permissions.

 ## Add the Business Central app to Teams